-- (A) Inspections will be completed by an employee of the Village. - (B) Inspection and Compliance Records will be maintained by the Village Clerk. - (C) Violations and penalties will be assessed and levied by the Chief of Police. - (D) Appeals that are filed with the Village Clerk will be considered by the Police and Health Committee of the Village Board.
+- (A) Inspections will be completed by an employee of the Village. - (B) Inspection and Compliance Records will be maintained by the Village Clerk. - (C) Violations and penalties will be assessed and levied by the Chief of Police. - (D) Appeals that are filed with the Village Clerk will be considered by the Police and Health Committee of the Village Board as defined in 8-1-4 (c) 4.i. v.